 Each spring, we set aside an evening for a student-led Celebration of Learning.
 Parents and family members are welcome to accompany their students to individual classrooms, where each student hosts and presents highlights of completed course work.
 The Celebration of Learning is held in an open-house format over a two-hour time frame so that students and parents can visit multiple classrooms.

 Each May, we are pleased to present our annual Spring Musical on the Fatima gym stage.
 Age-appropriate versions of well-known musical productions (usually through the Broadway Junior Collection) are selected by our music specialist.
-Recent productions have included Annie, Guys and Dolls, Seussical, Into the Woods, Willy Wonka, and The Music Man.
-Students in grades 5th-8th are welcome to appear on stage or work behind the scenes on the crew.
+Recent productions have included Annie, Guys and Dolls, Seussical, Into the Woods, Willy Wonka, The Music Man, and Singin’ In The Rain, Jr. Auditions are open to students in grades 5th-8th, or they may opt to work behind the scenes as part of the stage crew.
 Parents and students alike work on sets, costumes, make up, and ticket sales.
 Students who want to appear on stage go through an audition process, and must be available for rehearsals after school and on weekends.

 The Our Lady of Fatima Auction is an annual spring event for parents and the largest fundraiser of the year.
 This annual event is supported by parents, students, staff and the broader Seattle community, and offers numerous fun volunteer opportunities for families to collaborate and work together in support of the common goal of helping the school and all its students.
 Please see our Giving page for more information.